dbarkol/dapr-schedule-binding/README.md

-# dapr-schedule-binding
+# Dapr scheduler binding

-Dapr examples for cron binding
+This repository contains samples that demonstrate how to use the schedule binding in Dapr.